 The only real, sustainable, and humane way for communities to end the euthanasia of healthy animals at shelters is by cutting off the supply of homeless animals.

-PETA has reached out to each of the shelters that turned away animals in the video and urged them to implement a five-point plan that addresses the reasons why animals end up homeless in the first place.
-The plan includes carefully screening prospective adopters and placement partners to avoid adoptions or transfers into bad homes as well as into hoarding situations, spaying or neutering all animals before their release, offering free and low-cost spay-and-neuter services or assistance, lobbying to ban pet store sales of dogs and cats, and accepting every animal without fees, appointments, or waiting lists.
+PETA contacted each of the shelters that turned away animals in the video above and urged them to implement a five-point plan that addresses the reasons why animals end up homeless in the first place.
+The plan includes carefully screening prospective adopters and placement partners to avoid adoptions or transfers into bad homes (including hoarding situations), spaying or neutering all animals before their release, offering free and low-cost spay/neuter services or assistance, lobbying to ban pet store sales of dogs and cats, and accepting every animal without fees, appointments, or waiting lists.

-Additionally, PETA has called on the National Governors Association for three years straight to attack the roots of animal homelessness by promoting mandatory spay-and-neuter legislation across the country.
+Additionally, PETA has repeatedly called on the National Governors Association to attack the roots of animal homelessness by promoting mandatory spay/neuter legislation across the country.

-PETA has been combating animal homelessness hands-on in our own community by sterilizing more than 90,000 cats and dogs over the past 10 years in our mobile clinics and helping thousands of people keep their animals by offering no- to low-cost veterinary services, counseling, and other resources.
+PETA has been combating animal homelessness hands-on in our own community—where our Norfolk, Virginia, headquarters is located—by sterilizing more than 189,000 cats and dogs in our mobile clinics since 2001 and helping thousands of people keep their animals by offering no- to low-cost veterinary services, counseling, and other resources.
 Our ads and public service announcements have encouraged millions of people to have their animals sterilized and to adopt animals from shelters.

-We can turn our communities into places where no cats or dogs have to be euthanized for lack of a home.
-Each of us can help by always having our animal companions spayed or neutered and never buying animals from breeders or pet stores, supporting and adopting from open-admission shelters, and encouraging our friends and family to do so, too.
+We can turn our communities into places where no cats or dogs struggle to survive on the streets, must wait for homes in overburdened shelters, or have to be euthanized for lack of a home.
+Each of us can help by always having our animal companions spayed or neutered, adopting from shelters instead of buying from breeders or pet stores, and encouraging our friends and family to do the same.
 Together, we can become no-kill the right way—by becoming no-birth.